 About

 Outside of my work, I am an avid language learner!
 I speak French and Indonesian and took some Korean courses in college.
-Research experiences have also exposed me to Jejueo, Malay, Betawi, and Cham.
+Research experiences have also exposed me to Jejueo, Malay, and Cham.
 I am currently studying Filipino and Tagalog (with some dabbling in Irish).

-I can be best reached at pristina[at]sas[dot]upenn[dot]edu or you can use this link.
+I can be best reached at pristina[at]sas[dot]upenn[dot]edu, or you can use this link.

 How to pronounce my name